uwcartlab/webmapping/Chapter07/readme.md

 1. Clone the collaborative repository we created for you.
 2. Add your name to the top of the _readme.md_ file, using a commit message "Activity 7"
 3. Add an outline based on the group project proposal requirements.
-You will fill in this outline over the next two weeks.

 _This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/). <br/> For more information, please contact Robert E. Roth \(reroth@wisc.edu\)._